 What Is the Legal BAC Limit for Underage Drivers?

-While drivers of the age of 21 may be arrested for DUI with a blood alcohol concentration (BAC) level of .08% or higher, the legal BAC limit for underage drivers in Massachusetts is .02%.
-This means that if a chemical test for your BAC registers at .02% or higher, the officer may arrest you and charge you with operating under the influence.
-Because this limit is very low, it is possible for an individual to be wrongfully suspected of DUI—no chemical test is perfect, and there are many situational and biological factors that can interfere with an accurate BAC test result.
-Refusing to submit to a chemical test has harsher penalties for individuals under the age of 21 as well.
-If you have no previous DUI offense, the suspension period for refusal will be for 3 years.
+In Massachusetts, if your blood alcohol concentration (BAC) is .08% or above, an officer may arrest and charge you with operating under the influence.
+Drivers under the age of 21 have the same legal limit for court purposes but will face administrative penalties, such as a license suspension, for any BAC of .02% or above.
+Refusing to submit to a chemical test also has harsher penalties for individuals under the age of 21.
+If you have no previous DUI/OUI offense, the suspension period for refusal will be for 3 years.
 The same goes for those with only a single offense.
 If you have two previous offenses then the suspension period is for 5 years, and a lifetime suspension for those with three.

 Listen to Atty Bernard when he gives the advice.
 His staff was great.
 Thank you, Joe, and keep up the good work.

 Youth Alcohol Program (YAP)